-An authorized representative of Columbia Housing and the head of household will inspect the premises prior to commencement of occupancy.
-A written statement of the condition of the premises will be made, all equipment will be provided, and the statement will be signed by both parties with a copy retained in Columbia Housing file and a copy given to the head of household.
-An authorized Columbia Housing representative will inspect the premises at the time the resident vacates and will furnish a statement of any charges to be made provided the resident turns in the proper notice under State law.
-The resident's security deposit can be used to offset against any Columbia Housing damages to the unit.
+An authorized representative of the Columbia Housing Authority and the head of household will inspect the premises prior to commencement of occupancy.
+A written statement of the condition of the premises will be made, all equipment will be provided, and the statement will be signed by both parties with a copy retained in the Columbia Housing Authority file and a copy given to the head of household.
+An authorized Columbia Housing Authority representative will inspect the premises at the time the resident vacates and will furnish a statement of any charges to be made provided the resident turns in the proper notice under State law.
+The resident's security deposit can be used to offset against any Columbia Housing Authority damages to the unit.